-One day soon I’m going to do a whole post on baby wraps (I’m obsessed) (EDIT: Here’s the article on baby carriers!), but for now I’ll just mention the two styles I like most for newborns.
+I’ve got a whole article on how awesome baby-wearing is, but for now I’ll just mention the two styles I like most for newborns.

 First is my favorite for newborns, the Boba wrap.
 This is a stretchy style wrap that you can tie on yourself and then pop your baby in and out of without having to redo the tie every time.
 I have memories of all three of my little ones snuggling up and falling asleep against me in their wrap.

 And yes, I know there are other brands of stretchy wraps that you can buy easily in local stores, but the reason I like Boba the best is because they are not nearly as hot as other brands I’ve tried.
 And trust me, we lived in Georgia for the first year of our oldest baby’s life, so I know what it’s like to be in hot weather with a stretchy wrap.
 I’ve found that the Boba holds its stretch a little better too, making it a little easier to use.

 My second favorite carrier (and my husband’s favorite!) is this one.
 This is more of a “structured carrier” with adjustable straps and whatnot, so if you’re not comfortable with tying a wrap yet, this is a good alternative.
 And this style of carrier can last your child into toddlerhood and beyond!
 (Another post for another day, but you do have to be careful about the structured carriers you get.
 The wrong ones can actually promote hip dysplasia in your baby, not to mention give you a sore neck and shoulders.
 So yeah, the Ergo is pricier than what you might see at your local Walmart, but I promise it’s worth it.)